-Read the full article GeoStreamer X in the Viking Graben Illuminates Complex Targets, and join our 15-minute GeoStreamer X webinar on 11 June.
+Read the full article GeoStreamer X in the Viking Graben Illuminates Complex Targets, and watch our 15-minute GeoStreamer X webinar.

 GeoStreamer X is tailored to the geological and geophysical challenges of the area and delivers a faster, smarter solution to nodes, with a significantly reduced environmental footprint.

 The early-out PSDM full-stack seismic section below reveals sharper faults in the Tertiary section and radically improved reflection continuity in the Paleocene and Jurassic section, refining seismic interpretation and derisking the location of the source, reservoir targets, trap size, and competency.

 Our pioneering new acquisition configuration used for this survey, GeoStreamer X, combines wide-towed sources close to the multisensor streamers with longer offsets and multi-azimuths.
 The GeoStreamer X Viking Graben survey demonstrates full coverage of reliable near offsets in the 50–125 m range, as well as two new azimuths and used a 12 × 6 km × 85 m high-density streamer spread, including two 10 km long streamer tails, and a wide-towed triple source with 225 m separation between outer source arrays.
 These additional azimuths are complementary to the existing GeoStreamer MultiClient data coverage from 2011.